jatcwang/difflicious/docs/docs/docs/introduction.md

 # Introduction

-**Difflicious** is a library to help you diff objects in tests.
-It aims to:
+**Difflicious** helps you diff objects in tests.
+Its goals are:

 * **Readable** and **Actionable** diffs
 * **Customizability**: supporting all kinds of tweaks you'd want to do such as ignoring fields or compare lists independent of element order.

 Here's a motivational example!